memgraph/docs/docs/how-to-guides/use-init-flags.md

 USER memgraph
 ```

-The above Dockerfile will build an image based on `memgraph/memgraph:latest` image.
+The above Dockerfile builds an image based on `memgraph/memgraph:latest` image.
 For other images, [check Memgraph's Docker Hub](https://hub.docker.com/u/memgraph).
-Next, switch to user `root` to be able to copy your local file to the container where Memgraph will be run.
+Then, it switches to the user `root` to be able to copy the local file to the container where Memgraph will be run.
 Due to the permissions set, it is recommended to copy it to `/usr/lib/memgraph/` or any subfolder within that folder.
-In the end, don't forget to switch user back to `memgraph`.
+In the end, the user is switched back to `memgraph`.

 ### 2. Build the Docker image